codio-content/book-converter/tests/unit/cases/saas1.md

 ###  Software Development Processes: Plan and Document

-> If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization.\\
+> If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization.<br/>
 >
 > __Gerald Weinberg, *Weinberg's Second Law*__

 The general unpredictability of software development in the late 1960s, along with the software disasters similar to ACA, led to the study of how high-quality software could be developed on a predictable schedule and budget.
 Drawing the analogy to other engineering fields, the term _**software engineering**_ was coined (Naur69).
 The goal was to discover methods to build software that were as predictable in quality, cost, and time as those used to build bridges in civil engineering.